Code modernization strategies for short-range non-bonded molecular dynamics simulations: Funding

-\begin{funding} This work was funded by the German Research Foundation (DFG) through the collaborative research center TRR 146 (Project G).
-Parts of this research were conducted using the supercomputer MOGON II and advisory services offered by Johannes Gutenberg University Mainz (hpc.uni-mainz.de), which is a member of the AHRP (Alliance for High Performance Computing in Rhineland Palatinate, www.ahrp.info) and the Gauss Alliance. \end{funding}
+This work was funded by the German Research Foundation (DFG) through the collaborative research center TRR 146 (Project G).
+ESPResSo++ is one of the central software packages of the TRR146 (\url{https://trr146.de}) and also part of the software pool of the European E-CAM project (\url{https://www.e-cam2020.eu}).
+Parts of this research were conducted using the supercomputer MOGON II and advisory services offered by Johannes Gutenberg University Mainz (\url{https://hpc.uni-mainz.de}), which is a member of the AHRP (Alliance for High Performance Computing in Rhineland Palatinate, \url{https://www.ahrp.info}) and the Gauss Alliance.
+Some of the development was also carried out with the HPC system Raven at the Max Planck Computing and Data Facility (\url{https://www.mpcdf.mpg.de}).
+LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy (Contract No. 89233218CNA000001).
+This document is LA-UR-22-21943.